 Like sister duo Rochelle and Rose of Taco House, who’ve become local legends for cooking up extra large puffy tacos, stuffed to the brim.

 Or Diana Barrios Treviño of Los Barrios, a puffy taco icon carrying on the legacy of her mother, Viola Barrios.

-And Steven Pizzini of Lala’s Gorditas, whose family lore ties back to the origins of the puffy taco.
+And Steve Pizzini of Lala’s Gorditas, whose family lore ties back to the origins of the puffy taco.

 Join us as we dig into their stories and explore the history of San Antonio’s famous puffy taco scene.
-Check back for the second episode of our new season of the VICE and MUNCHIES’ hit series, Todos Los Tacos.
+To hear their stories and explore the history of San Antonio’s famous puffy taco scene, check out the second episode of this season of Todos Los Tacos.